Glynn Edwards: Personal life

-His first wife was the actress Yootha Joyce, who also trained at Joan Littlewood's Theatre Workshop.
+Edwards' first wife was the actress Yootha Joyce, who also trained at Joan Littlewood's Theatre Workshop.
 They were married from 1956 to 1969.
 After their divorce, he married the former Benny Hill Show performer Christine Pilgrim, the marriage producing a son, Thomas (b.
 1971).
 From the 1980s, he was married to Valerie Edwards.

 Edwards retained a lifelong interest in river boating, owning several vessels, and during the 1980s and 1990s he resided on a 40 ft-long canal boat converted into a houseboat, named "Winchester" after the fictional private members' bar that he had run in the Minder television series, which was permanently moored on the south bank of the River Thames, at Thames Ditton and Surbiton.

 Edwards retired from acting following the end of Minder in 1994, and in his final years divided his time between living in Spain and Scotland.

 Death

-Edwards died at his home in Santa Pola, Spain, on 23 May 2018 at the age of 87.
+Edwards died at his home in Edinburgh, Scotland, on 23 May 2018 at the age of 87.